This cheesecake was born 100% out of my love and longing for rich, creamy, pumpkin pie.

 Make the Whipped Cream:

-- Place the cream in a stand mixer with the whisk attachment and beat on high until stiff peaks begin to form.
-Add sugar, grand marnier, orange zest, and vanilla, and beat for another 2 minutes.
+- Add sugar, grand marnier, orange zest, and vanilla, and beat for another 2 minutes.
 Dollop on top of cheesecake slices, or place in the refrigerator until needed.
-Keeps for 48 hours.
+Keeps for up to 24 hours.

 My family loves real, old fashioned style cheesecake made with ricotta – like my mom and grandma used to make.
 I only have the recipe for plain cheesecake though so when I came across this recipe is sounded good but I was skeptical because there are no reviews.
 Well, I am so glad that I tried this – it is by far the BEST pumpkin cheesecake we have ever had…everything is just perfect about this recipe!
 I messed up on a couple of the steps but it still turned out great and I cannot wait to make it again this Thanksgiving to share with the entire family that is coming over – I think I will need to make two of them, LOL.
 Oh, and the Grand Mariner topping…out of this world with flavor and a perfect match to the cheesecake.